 "Travel on all Transperth services will be free from midnight until 6am on January 1, so there's no better time to let our team do the driving.

 "I'd urge anyone considering going out on New Year's Eve to get on the Transperth app, check out the website and make sure they plan how they're going to get home before they party.

 "There's nothing worse than getting stuck after a fun night out, so plan ahead and take advantage of the hundreds of extra services planned to get you home safely."

 Comments attributed to Police Minister Michelle Roberts:

-"Police will be out in force to ensure people can enjoy New Year's Eve free from anti-social behaviour.
+"Police will be extra vigilant both at railway stations and at night spots across the State, to ensure people can enjoy New Year's Eve free from anti-social behaviour.

-"May I take this opportunity to wish every Western Australian a happy and safe new year."
+"I'd like to take the opportunity to wish every Western Australian a happy and safe new year."

 Transport Minister's office - 6552 5500